top of page

 Selection Criteria

-• Lifetime achievement in the area of language education, research and development, training, business or related area in the promotion of the Language Enterprise.
+• Lifetime achievement in language education, research and development, training, business, or related areas that promote the Language Enterprise

-3. A spotlight profile on the JNCL-NCLIS website with photo linking to the member organization’s website.
+A spotlight profile on the JNCL-NCLIS website, including a photo and link to the recipient’s member organization

 past recipients